Analyzing CSX's Unusual Options Activity | Benzinga

 Analyzing CSX's Unusual Options Activity

-CSX (NASDAQ:CSX) shares experienced unusual options activity on Friday.
-The stock price moved up to $32.36 following the option alert.
+On Monday, shares of CSX (NASDAQ:CSX) saw unusual options activity.
+After the option alert, the stock price moved up to $32.33.

 - Option Type: SWEEP